ErpNetDocs/tech/modules/my/timeline/index.md

 > [!NOTE]
 >
-> "up to" means that the maximum number of months in the timeline can be revealed if the browser window is expanded to full screen.
+> "up to" refers to the maximum number of months in the timeline can be revealed if the browser window is expanded to full screen.

 ![pictures](pictures/bymonth.png)

 #### by Quarter

-Lists all activities for the last three months (current quarter) as well as for the next three quarters.
+Lists all activities for the last three months (current quarter) as well as for the next up to three quarters.

+> [!NOTE]
+>
+> "up to" refers to the maximum number of quarters in the timeline can be revealed if the browser window is expanded to full screen.

 ![pictures](pictures/byquarter.png)